How to Master the Stages of the Sales Cycle

-No matter what you're selling, every sale follows roughly the same pattern.
-Each one almost always includes seven steps in one form or another.
-Salespeople don't always think in terms of certain stages of a sale as being different events, but, in fact, they are – and they're all necessary to advance the sales process.
-For example, qualifying often happens as part of the cold call, the sales presentation, or both.
+No matter what you're selling, every sale follows roughly the same pattern of seven steps.
+Salespeople don't always think in terms of stages of a sale as being different events, but, in fact, they are, and they're all necessary to advance the process toward a sale.

 Mastering each one of these stages is essential if you're going to succeed in sales.
 If you're weak in one or more areas, you might survive as a salesperson, but you won't thrive.
-Most salespeople are chronically challenged in one or two areas, so identify your weak points and keep working on them to improve your sales results.
+Most salespeople are chronically challenged in one or two areas, so identify your weak points and work to improve them to boost your sales results.

 Prospecting refers to the process of finding new potential customers.
 Your company might take care of the first part of this process by giving you lead lists to work with, or you might be responsible for finding leads on your own.

-When you've made your presentation, answered your prospect's questions and addressed his objections, it's time to ask for the sale.
+When you've made your presentation, answered your prospect's questions, and addressed his objections, it's time to ask for the sale.
 This is the second-most neglected stage of the sales cycle, which is sad given that it's one of the most important.
-Even highly interested prospects will rarely close themselves.

-This is hands down the most commonly neglected step.
-Too many salespeople are so relieved to get a sale that they grab their things and race out the door the second as soon as possible for fear the prospect will change his mind.
-Wind the sale down gradually rather than cut it abruptly short.
-Give the customer your business card.
-Ask if he knows of anyone else who might be in the market for the goods or service you provide.
+Ask for referrals is hands down the most commonly neglected step.
+Too many salespeople are so relieved to get a sale that they grab their things and race out the door as soon as possible for fear the prospect will change their mind.